 loss of vision accident

-You might be surprised to learn that 2,000 employees in the U.S. suffer workplace eye injuries every day.
-According to the CDC (Centers for Disease Control), these many workers require medical attention for eye injuries daily.
+You might be surprised to learn that there were 18,510 eye-related injury or illness cases resulting in at least one day away from work in 2020, according to the U.S. Bureau of Labor Statistics.
 Work accidents that cause a loss of vision can be devastating for the victim.
 They can lead to partial or even total blindness.
 This, of course, can severely impact a person’s quality of life as well as their emotional and financial well-being.

 At The Dominguez Firm, our loss of vision work accident attorneys have over 30 years of experience fighting for the rights of workers who have suffered a loss of vision due to a workplace accident.
 If you or a loved one experienced a partial or total loss of vision due to someone else’s negligence or recklessness at work, let us help you obtain the compensation that you are entitled to.
 Call us at 800-818-1818 for a free consultation.
 And remember: you win, or you don’t pay!